-The new coil arrangement also imposes changes to our imaging system.
+The new coil arrangement imposes changes to our imaging system.
 We monitor the output of the interferometer using a vertical absorption imaging beam.
-Because of the water cooling flange, it is no longer possible to pass this beam through the chamber.
+Because of the water-cooling flange, it is no longer possible to pass this beam through the chamber.
 Instead, we mount a flat mirror on the coil fixture above the atoms, from which the absorption laser reflects.
-The fixture is oriented with the mirror above the atoms, so that it does not limit the distance they can be dropped.
-The absorption imaging system produces a picture with two atom clouds; one in focus and the other one out of focus.
+The absorption imaging system produces a picture with two atom clouds: one in focus and the other one out of focus.
 This ``double image'' is due to the roughly 2 mm distance between the mirror surface and the BEC.
 We find that the image analysis works best if the absorption beam is tilted off of vertical by enough to displace the in-focus and out-of-focus absorption features in the image, as can be seen in Fig.~\ref{AIimage}.
 For the data discussed here, the in-focus feature is fit to a Gaussian profile, and the out-of-focus feature is ignored.
 Potentially, the imaging performance could be improved by fitting to both features.

 A second imaging system uses a horizontal absorption beam to observe the atom clouds' vertical positions.
-The horizontal imaging can use either Bragg beam axis, with the imaging beam separated from the Bragg beam via a beam splitter.
+The horizontal imaging can use either Bragg beam axis, with the imaging light directed to the camera via a beam splitter.
 In the previous apparatus, polarizing optics were used to separate the Bragg and imaging beams, but we found this led to increased intensity fluctuations due to imperfect polarization coupling in the optical fibers that deliver the beams.